Nonlinear Forward-Backward Splitting with Momentum Correction: Forward-Half-Reflected-Backward with Iterate Momentum

 Note, the backward step is independent of $D$ and the algorithm will, as we will show next, only depend on $D$ through the forward step.
 The operator $\gamma_kM_k-S$ used in the correction term becomes

 and the complete forward step with momentum correction is

-Combining the backward and forward steps yields the full FHRB algorithm, see \cref{alg:fhrb}.
-In this special case, we do not need to evaluate both $M_{k-1}x_{k}$ and $M_kx_k$ from scratch since we can reuse the potentially expensive computation of $Dx_k$.
+where $\bar{x}_k=x_k+\theta(x_k-x_{k-1})$.
+Combining the backward and forward steps yields the full \cref{alg:fhrb-mom}.
+In this algorithm, we do not need to evaluate both $M_{k-1}x_{k}$ and $M_kx_k$ from scratch since we can reuse the potentially expensive computation of $Dx_k$. \begin{cor} Let \cref{ass:fhrb-prob-ass} hold and consider problem \cref{eq:fhrb-prob} and \cref{alg:fhrb-mom}.
+If there exists $\epsilon > 0$ such that